 What have we been up to?
 A whole lot.

 TDS in Amsterdam

-An entire team of consultants headed to Amsterdam for #TDS2019, the annual SDL Tridion Developer Summit.
+An entire team of consultants headed to Amsterdam for #TDS2019, the annual Tridion Developer Summit.
 This was the sixth installment and revolved around a variety of expert speakers, like our very own Josh Hebb, Technical, Manager.
-His topic focused on SDL Tridion Content paired with Amazon Alexa and yes, it’s as cool as it sounds.
+His topic focused on Tridion Content paired with Amazon Alexa and yes, it’s as cool as it sounds.

 Expect a whole slew of blogs from our team’s time at TDS.

 Sneak peek at Giss’s post: “In this new update, the UI that’s been ‘cooking’ for the past year and a half offers a host of UX research techniques.
 The standout technique?
-The collection of ideas from the SDL Community.
+The collection of ideas from the RWS Community.
 This platform allows global users to share their ideas and collaborate on ways to improve the CMS.”

 Analytics in Halifax